PRodriguez19/metagenomics-shell/_episodes/04-redirection.md

 - "`command > file` redirects a command's output to a file."
 - "`command >> file` redirects a command's output to a file without overwriting the existing contents of the file."
 - "`command_1 | command_2` redirects the output of the first command as input to the second command."
-- "for loops are used for iteration"
-- "`basename` gets rid of repetitive parts of names"
 ---

 ## Searching files